Joe7M/SmallBasicPIGPIO/docs/setup.md

 Right now there aren't any SmallBasic packages or executable files for the Raspberry Pi.
 You have to compile SmallBASIC by yourself.
 Don't be afraid, it is fairly easy.

-Open a console and copy paste the following commands one at a time:
+Open a console and copy paste the following commands one at a time to build the SDL2-version:

 ```
 cd ~